riceissa/project-ideas/README.md

 * Give people a better idea of where I'm coming from.
 This is a broader point that applies to other efforts I have made to be more [transparent](https://issarice.com/individual-transparency).

-The information in the table is intended to be helpful in scanning the list and orienting oneself, but is only suggestive; it is often the case that as a project proceeds, details become clearer or change.
+The information in each issue (i.e. project idea) is intended to be helpful in getting a basic idea of the project, but is only suggestive; it is often the case that as a project proceeds, details become clearer or change.